csae1152/FarmHandSqubs/README.md

 7. Run docker on your local machine to create an image.

-8. Docker compose -p 9000:8000 <farmdiagnoser>` to run as a docker image.
+8. Start docker compose -p 9000:8000 <farmdiagnoser>` to run as a docker image.